DavidJRichards/EBAZ4205_BoardSupport/Vitis_export.md

 # Vivado export

+## WIP note
+note: there something wrong with demo .xsa file so use this instead [wrapper.xsa](./bitstream/design_4_wrapper.xsa) its one I made earlier.

+The folloing instructions create a working ping server using the above file. goto step 'Vitis import'

 ## create wrapper.xsa file

 To use the bitstream from the PS within Vitis the settings and binary bitstream need to be exported from Vivado and then imported into Visis as a platform object.